Sort

 JOIN artists USING (artist_id)

-…doesn’t guarantee any row order (indeed — even without the JOIN
+…doesn’t guarantee any row order (indeed — even without the JOIN, the SQL

 standard doesn’t guarantee an order, although most implementations will respect